Lemtrada®, a monotherapy disease-modifying therapy, is a chemotherapy drug used to treat MS.

 Testing completed prior to starting Lemtrada® includes:

 - The following labs should be done prior to first dose: Complete Blood Count, Comprehensive Metabolic Panel, urinalysis, thyroid testing, liver function tests (aspartate aminotransferase/AST, alanine aminotransferase/ALT, bilirubin), serum creatinine, urinalysis with cell counts, varicella antibody testing, Tuberculosis screening.
 People should be immunized at least 6 weeks prior for any needed immunizations.
-It would be wise to have a dermatological screening and for women to have cervical cancer screening before the first dose.
+It would be wise to have a dermatological screening and for women to have an annual HPV screening.
 It is also routine practice to check an individual’s Hepatitis Panel along with HIV testing.

 Annual testing completed after starting Lemtrada® includes: